 There are no innovations left in the world of storage outside of the flash chips themselves?
 You laughed at the Taiwanese manufacturer Team Group, which manages to surprise us twice in a short time - both in the segment of drivesSSD In the good old 2.5 configuration and the cut-out drivesNVMe Agile in the modern M.2 interface.

-The veteran company has several drives in the market SSD With a built-in RGB illumination that appeals to the gaming and gaming enthusiasts who want a bright and shining system perfectly - and now it increases supply and color with the T-Force Delta Max, which looks more like a small TV screen inside the system than a drive storage traditional.
+The veteran company has several drives in the market SSD With built-in RGB illumination, appealing to gaming enthusiasts and modding enthusiasts looking for a perfectly bright and shining system - and now it's increasing the range and versatility with the T-Force Delta Max, which looks more like a small TV screen inside the system than a drive storage traditional.

-The official prices are not very low, and are based on 60 dollars as a basis for 250GB and 90 dollars and 150 dollars for 500GB and Terabyte volumes respectively - but our experience with other models from the company suggests that there is some hope that actual prices will be significantly different and lower .
+The official prices are not particularly low, standing at $ 60 as a base for 250GB and $ 90 and $ 150 for 500GB and terabyte volumes respectively - but our experience with other models from the company suggests that there is hope that actual prices will be different and significantly lower .

-The color model joins the cool Cardea Liquid model - the driveSSD The first home with CCTV to lower operating temperature up to 10 degrees Celsius compared to drives SSD Others who come without means Cooling Rule, and acceptance Performence Optimal and stable over time.
+The colorful model joins the cool Cardea Liquid model - the driveSSD The first home with CCTV to lower operating temperature up to 10 degrees Celsius compared to drives SSD Others who come without means Cooling Rule, and for optimal and stable performance over time.

-The Cardea Liquid drive is designed for relatively advanced users because it comes with no coolant, and is based on user-sponsored refill (which also allows color matching to the other chassis enthusiast chassis components), although after the initial refill, it is essentially a CCP that does not need Pump to operate - Two compartments in the cooling compartment will allow the liquid to heat up from the controllerSSD Flow from one chamber to another and make room for cool liquid which will continue the circulation and heat dissipation operation.
+The Cardea Liquid drive is designed for relatively advanced users because it comes without coolant, and is based on user-sponsored filling (which also allows color to be matched to other chassis components for dedicated modding enthusiasts), although after initial filling it is actually a passive closed-circuit system that does not need For the pump to operate - two compartments in the cooling compartment will allow liquid heated by the operation of the controllerSSD Flow from one chamber to another and make room for cool liquid which will continue the circulation and heat dissipation operation.